scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Alphafold/007-requirements.rst.txt

 ------------

 This tutorial requires, in addition to *Scipion* (plugins scipion-em-chimera and scipion-em-phenix), the `PHENIX suite <https://www.phenix-online.org/download/>`_.
 This tutorial has been tested for the PHENIX v.
 1.20.1-4487.
+AlphaFold version 2.1.1 or upgraded should be installed to predict locally multimer structures.

 We'd like to hear from you
 --------------------------